 The Strange Idols Pattern And Other Short Stories, also from 1984, is where Felt really turned into the Felt we all fell in love with, big hits like "Sunlight Bathed The Golden Glow" and "Dismantled King Is Off The Throne" making it clear that front-man Lawrence was a genius-like front-man.
 Sure, he sounded a whole lot like Tom Verlaine but there was something more lyrical and poetic in his concerns as a lyricist here, even as a number like "Spanish House" indicated that Lawrence was capable of leading this band towards very accessible material.
 Still, for all that, "Semipiternal Darkness" is given over to Deebank's guitar artistry, mainly, while "Vasco De Gama" is an awkward blend of that nearly-lush melodicism with the singer's seemingly-snide and dour delivery.
 That it works so well is a marvel now, frankly.
 This version of The Strange Idols Pattern And Other Short Stories is actually longer than earlier iterations of the record given the addition of the brief-but-lovely "Crucifix Heaven" to the running order of the record.

 Ignite The Seven Cannons (1985) saw Felt hook up with Robin Guthrie from the Cocteau Twins, famously.
 If Guthrie's touch here as producer added a sort of ornate and layered sound to things, it also brought band-mate Liz Fraser to the project to deliver one of the greatest indie singles of all time.
 If "Primitive Painters" still works, it's thanks to Fraser's amazing voice as, really, on paper, the mash-up of Cocteau Twins and Felt couldn't be more wrong.
 Still, the song remains a moving listening experience, and one that sounds positively amazing here on this new reissue of Ignite The Seven Cannons.
-Still, not sure how I feel about John A. Rivers remixing large parts of this version of the album as, frankly, it feels different now and, say what you will about Robin Guthrie's work on the original version, at least it had a distinctive sound.
+Still, not sure how I feel about John A. Rivers (with Lawrence's blessing, admittedly) restoring this to the non-Guthrie original mixes of the album as, frankly, it feels different now and, say what you will about Robin Guthrie's work on the original version, at least it had a distinctive sound.
 Now, Ignite The Seven Cannons sounds more like the other early Felt records.
 Read into that statement what you will.

 Finally, in the last of this batch of Felt reissues, we come to The Seventeenth Century (1986), the retitled version of Let The Snakes Crinkle Their Heads To Death.
 The album consists of a bunch of brief instrumentals and the record is as different from the preceding album as one can possibly imagine.
 Here, numbers like "Voyage To Illumination" and "Indian Scriptures" succeed on the strength of the keyboard-work from Martin Duffy, later to join Primal Scream.
 His keys here add a faint jazzy vibe to things that suggests the underlying and persistent beatnik motivations of Lawrence and his crew.
 If one misses that guy's significant skills as a singer and lyricist, at least the band seems to be amazingly-synced here.
 One listens to this now and sort of marvels that in the space of only 3 or 4 years Felt had progressed to a place where they felt like they could wipe the slate and offer up something like this, a fairly short record of quiet instrumentals.
 Imagine Morrissey persuading The Smiths to do that in 1986?
 You can't.